Introduction to 'Creating your online brand'

 Colours mean different things to different people.
 Be aware of cultural differences in terms of the meaning and effect of certain colours, especially if your brand is international.
 Look at large brands to see the colours they use, and the effect they have on you as a consumer.

 Clean-looking typefaces (known as 'sans serif') like Arial and Calibri are easiest to read on a screen.
 They don't have the little 'flicks' at the start and end of the letters that serif fonts like Times New Roman have.
 These little 'flicks' are great for reading on paper, but aren't so clear on a screen.
-Once you've decided on a typeface, consider the font - the different ways of showing that typeface.
+Once you've decided on a typeface, consider the font.
+That's the different ways of showing a typeface.
 Bold and italic fonts can add emphasis, though italics can be harder to read on a screen.

 Take care to have a consistent look and feel that your customers recognise straight away.
 Also, check the rules around image usage.
 You can't just copy and paste images from Google.
 Consider using stock images from sources such as Shutterstock, Adobe or Getty Images.
 If you're working with a design agency, they can do this for you.

-To get a feel for tone of voice, look at your bank's website.
-Now check out the website or social media page of an actor, sports personality or artist you like.
-Compare the feel of the two sites.
-Look at the words they use, the way they present themselves to you.
-Does this feel fun, instructional, friendly, formal?
-Now think about your own organisation's key values.
+Also think about your business's key values.
 You're aiming to reflect these in your tone of voice.
 So, you might show you're a caring business through a conversational approach that focuses on your customers' needs.

 Once you've got a feel for your tone of voice, make sure it's a consistent one.
 It's a good idea to check if your website, social channels and any offline content all match.
 Everything should feel joined up, no matter how your customers are interacting with you.